Anamorphic format: Naming

 Cinerama was an earlier attempt to solve the problem of high-quality widescreen imaging, but anamorphic widescreen eventually proved more practical.
 Cinerama (which had an aspect ratio of 2.59:1) consisted of three simultaneously projected images side by side on the same screen.
-However, in practice the images never blended together perfectly at the edges.
-The system also suffered from various technical drawbacks, in that it required a film frame that was 6 perf in height, three cameras (eventually simplified to just one camera with three lenses and three streaming reels of film and the attendant machinery), and three projectors, which resulted in a host of synchronization problems.
-Nonetheless, the format was popular enough with audiences to trigger off the widescreen developments of the early 1950s.
-A few films were distributed in Cinerama format and shown in special theaters, but anamorphic widescreen was more attractive to the Studios since it could realize a similar aspect ratio and without the disadvantages of Cinerama's complexities and costs.
+In practice the images never blended together perfectly at the edges.
+The system also suffered from various technical drawbacks, in that it required a film frame that was 6 perf in height, three cameras (eventually simplified to just one camera with three lenses and three streaming reels of film and the attendant machinery) and three projectors, which resulted in a host of synchronization problems.
+The format was popular enough with audiences to start the widescreen developments of the early 1950s.
+A few films were distributed in Cinerama format and shown in special theaters but anamorphic widescreen was more attractive to the Studios since it could realize a similar aspect ratio and without the disadvantages of Cinerama's complexities and costs.

 The anamorphic widescreen format in use today is commonly called 'Scope' (a contraction of the early term CinemaScope), or 2.35:1 (the latter being a misnomer born of old habit; see Aspect ratio section below).
 Filmed in Panavision is a phrase contractually required for films shot using Panavision's anamorphic lenses.
 All of these phrases mean the same thing: the final print uses a 2:1 anamorphic projector lens that expands the image by exactly twice the amount horizontally as vertically.
 This format is essentially the same as that of CinemaScope, except for some technical developments, such as the ability to shoot closeups without any facial distortion.
 (CinemaScope films seldom used full facial closeups, because of a condition known as CinemaScope mumps, which distorted faces as they got closer to the camera.)